Location

 We promote Jobs, Businesses, Education, Entertainment, Fun, Understanding and Security while our Visitors and Families have enjoyable and memorable experiences!

-YOUR’RE INVITED TO BECOME A MEMBER of the AFRICATOWN at LEIMERT PARK
+YOU'RE INVITED TO BECOME A MEMBER of the AFRICATOWN at LEIMERT PARK CULTURAL SITE & SUSTAINABILITY GROUP, NAMED:

 The Pan-African Cultural Tourism Association (thePACTA.org).